 I fell in love in Bukhara.
 I wasn’t expecting to, but then love is always unexpected, isn’t it?

 I arrived in Bukhara after a 7-hour drive through the gorgeous Kyzyl Kum Desert from Khiva.
-The journey wasn’t particularly tiring as for the roads were good for most of the distance, but after seven hours in the car, I just wanted to reach Bukhara.
+The journey wasn’t particularly tiring as the roads were good for most of the distance, but after seven hours in the car, I just wanted to reach Bukhara.
 My first impressions of Bukhara were of a clean city with wide tree-lined avenues, multi-storied and traditional buildings existing side by side, and a very different vibe from the cities I had visited in Uzbekistan thus far.